dbs-leipzig/gradoop/README.md

 implementation which is used in Flink&trade;.
 The persistent representation of the EPGM is also contained in gradoop-common and together with its mapping to HBase&trade;.

+### gradoop-hbase

+Input and output formats for reading and writing graph collections from Apache HBase.

 ### gradoop-flink

 This module contains reference implementations of the EPGM operators.
 The